-To summarize, the cost of developing an app will depend on a number of factors and can vary from app to app.
+To summarize, the cost of developing an app will depend on a number of factors.
 Beyond this article, the Red C team have a wealth of experience and are more than happy to discuss the estimation process further with you.
-Get in touch with Red C, we can work with you to finalise your requirements and then provide you with an estimated cost.
+Get in touch with Red C today so we can work with you to finalise your requirements and provide you with an estimated cost.